 Using Salvias in Flower Arrangements

-You don’t have to be a florist to create eye-catching designs with dramatic Salvias.
-By planting the right Salvias and complementary flowers in your garden as well as gaining a little knowledge about color combinations, well-balanced compositions, simple tools and cut-flower preservation, you are on your way.
+You don’t have to be a florist to create eye-catching designs with dramatic sages.
+By planting the right ones -- along with complementary flowers -- in your garden and by gaining a little knowledge about color combinations, well-balanced composition, simple tools and cut-flower preservation, you are on your way.

 Selecting Salvias for Every Season.
 Searching for Salvias based on color, bloom season, USDA Zones or other attributes is easy at Flowers by the Sea.
-Just access the green “Plant Categories” index found throughout our website.
+Just access our Salvia Finder, which can filter for all those characteristics in a single search.
+Or visit the menu on our homepage for categories matching those traits and other attributes, such as ease of growth and plant origins.

-This autumn, as you prepare to turn the soil for new woody and herbaceous perennials, survey the Salvias and other plants in your garden.
-Then select additional Salvias and attractive companion flowers to extend the bloom season as much as possible.
+As you prepare to turn the soil for new woody and herbaceous perennials, survey the Salvias and companion plants in your garden.
+Then select others to extend bloom throughout your growing season.
 That way, you may be able to keep vases and flower bowls full of beauty almost year round.
 Here are some suggestions.

 • Spring: Fruit-Scented Sage — Salvia dorsiana

 Often, what seems simple is actually complex.
-For example, a minimalistic bouquet of Salvia dorisiana and Iris japonica is a powerful combination not only due to the plants’ sharp contrasts but also because Salvia dorsiana has the heady fragrance of fruit juice.
+For example, a minimalistic bouquet of Salvia dorisiana and Iris japonica is a powerful combination not only due to the plants’ sharp contrasts but also because S. dorsiana has the heady fragrance of fruit juice.
 Pairing them in a drinking glass is fine idea.
-Better known as Fruit-Scented Sage, Salvia dorsiana has magenta-pink blossoms and large, fuzzy, green leaves as opposed to the smooth green blades and large purple, butterfly-shaped flowers of Japanese iris.
+Better known as Fruit-Scented Sage, S. dorisiana has magenta-pink blossoms and large, fuzzy, green leaves as opposed to the smooth green blades and large purple, butterfly-shaped flowers of Japanese iris.

 • Summer: Red Velvet Mountain Sage — Salvia microphylla ‘Red Velvet’